Request Appointment >

 +1 443-354-1200

 Our psychotherapists offer individual therapy for those struggling with a wide variety of mental health needs.
 Our professionals utilize a number of therapy treatment modalities to best address the unique needs of each patient.
-This includes and is not limited to: talk therapy, couple’s therapy, CBT, and EMDR.
+This includes and is not limited to: talk therapy, CBT, and EMDR.
 Our providers strive to meet the needs of those who suffer from (but not limited to): ADD/ADHD, Anxiety, Bipolar Disorder, Depression, OCD, Personality Disorders, PTSD, and history of substance abuse.
 Providers also help develop coping skills to address issues related to (but not limited to): family/interpersonal relationships, abuse history, stress reduction, caregiver support, grief, cultural diversity, LGTBQIA+ needs, and coping with medical illness.

 Sondra Davis, LCSW-C